Euphonique/iCloudPhotoSync/README.md

 ## Privacy & security

-- Apple password is stored in RAM only (`/dev/shm`) during the 2FA handshake, never written to disk, then discarded
+- Apple password is never stored permanently — it is only held temporarily during the 2FA handshake, encrypted with a machine-specific key (SHA-256), and kept in RAM only (/dev/shm).
+It is discarded immediately after authentication completes.
 - Session cookies stored under `/var/packages/icloudphotosync/var/accounts/{id}/session/`
 - No telemetry, no analytics, no phone-home